Guide to Capital Markets Tribunal Proceedings

 What if I cannot attend on a scheduled date?
 What is an adjournment and how can I request one?

 An adjournment is a postponement and rescheduling of a hearing date.
 If a party is unable to attend a scheduled hearing date, the party should write the Registrar, copying all other parties, with the request for an adjournment.
-The Registrar will notify the Panel.
-The Panel will decide whether to grant the adjournment request and reschedule the hearing.
+The Registrar will notify the panel.
+The panel will decide whether to grant the adjournment request and reschedule the hearing.

 Can I have representation for a proceeding?